 POSSIBLE CONFLICTS & SOLUTIONS

-The most effective means of ridding small gardens of hungry woodchucks is to install at least 3– 4 foot high wire fencing around the perimeter of the garden, burying it at least one foot underground with an outward bend in an L-shape.
-Woodchucks are proficient at digging, and have no trouble going under a fence that is not deep into the ground.
-Making sure the fence is somewhat loose and not pulled taught will make it more difficult for an interested groundhog to climb up it.
-If you have persistent visitors to your garden, a single strand of electric fencing in front of the fence four to five inches high will give your garden an extra step of protection.
+The most effective means of ridding small gardens of hungry woodchucks is to install at least 3– to 4- foot-high wire fencing around the perimeter of the garden, burying it at least one foot underground with an outward bend in an L-shape.
+Woodchucks are proficient at digging and have no trouble going under a fence that is not deep in the ground.
+Making sure the fence is somewhat loose and not pulled taut will make it more difficult for an interested groundhog to climb up it.
+If you have persistent visitors to your garden, a single strand of electric fencing in front of the fence 4 to 5 inches high will give your garden an extra level of protection.

-As a last resort, in a well ventilated area, pour a small amount of ammonia on a rag and place the rag in a plastic bag.
-Place the bag at least 2 feet from the entrance to the burrow and to the side of the entrance.
+As a last resort, in a well-ventilated area, pour a small amount of ammonia on a rag and place the rag in a plastic bag.
+Place the bag at least two feet from the entrance to the burrow and to the side of the entrance.
 Do not put the rag closer than two feet from the entrance and do not put it directly in front of the entrance, as the ammonia fumes could injure any woodchucks who may be inside the burrow.
-It is important to never use toxic substances like gasoline to try and get woodchucks or other burrow inhabitants to leave, as they are inhumane and toxic to both people and animals.
+It is important to never use toxic substances like gasoline to try to get woodchucks or other burrow inhabitants to leave, as they are inhumane and toxic to both people and animals.

 Next, you will need to permanently seal off the burrow to prevent other wildlife from moving in.
-To seal off the burrow, excavate the area around the entrance, and bury 3 foot square pieces of heavy-gauge welded wire at least 1 foot deep around the entrance.
+To seal off the burrow, excavate the area around the entrance, and bury 3-square-foot pieces of heavy-gauge welded wire at least a foot deep around the entrance.
 As woodchucks are such great diggers, the wire should extend well past the burrow entrance on all sides.
 After sealing off a burrow entrance, it is a good idea to observe the area and make sure that no new woodchucks are trying to gain access.